 It’s important not to confuse the Maltese pastizz with the Italian baked turnover of the same name, which is more like a calzone.

 Bread is a vital part of many cuisines and Malta is no exception.
 Malta produces different types of bread, none more important perhaps than ftira.

 Ftira refers to a type of ring-shaped, leavened Maltese sourdough bread.
-Baked at a higher temperature and flatter than other Maltese breads, it’s characterized by a thick crust and light internal structure with large, irregular holes.
-It’s usually sliced in half and eaten like a sandwich with Mediterranean ingredients like olive oil, tuna, sardines, tomatoes, olives, and capers.
+Baked at a higher temperature and flatter than other types of Maltese bread, it’s characterized by a thick crust and light internal structure with large, irregular holes.
+It’s usually sliced in half and eaten like a sandwich (ftira biz-zejt) with Mediterranean ingredients like olive oil, tuna, sardines, tomatoes, olives, and capers.

-Regional variations of ftira exist, one of the most popular being gozitan ftira.
-It’s originally from Gozo and more closely resembles a pizza than a sandwich.
+Another interesting dish made with this versatile Maltese bread is gozitan ftira.
+It’s originally from Gozo and resembles a type of Maltese pizza.
 Instead of being sliced in half and filled with ingredients, the dough is flattened and baked with the ingredients on top, like a pizza.

 The name ftira is derived from the Arabic word fatir, meaning “unleavened bread”.
 It’s so important to Maltese cuisine and culture that it was added to UNESCO’s Intangible Cultural Heritage List in 2020.

 Aljotta refers to a type of fish soup popular in Maltese cuisine.
 It’s a lemony and garlicky soup that becomes especially popular during Lent when meat is forbidden.